icanfast/wishuponablock/README.md

 ## Roadmap

-In a nutshell, i'm trying to introduce guidline tetris features, some of them (bags, both rotations, 180, poor man's harddrop) already have been realised.
+In a nutshell, I'm trying to introduce guidline tetris features.
+Some of them (bags, both rotations, 180, poor man's harddrop) already have been realised.
 The following will come:
 - Both rotations - DONE
 - 180 rotation - DONE
 - Hard drop - sorta DONE